 So… You’ve identified the need to collectively solve some problems and make some decisions.

-Now you’ve decided that some sort of strategy workshop is the way to get this done.
+Now you’ve decided that some sort of strategy workshop, strategy meeting, or strategy session is the way to get this done.

 Well done!
 You’d be surprised at how many people fail at this first step.
 Now you’re probably wondering how to run a strategy workshop effectively…